-During 2020, the Board held 9 meetings, the audit committee held 6 meetings, the nominating and corporate governance committee held 0 meetings; and the compensation committee held 2 meetings, and the Board and each committee also took actions by written consent.
+During 2021, the Board held 6 meetings, the audit committee held 5 meetings, the nominating and corporate governance committee held 1 meeting, and the compensation committee held 4 meetings.
+The Board and each committee also took actions by written consent.

-For the year ended December 31, 2020, all members of our Board attended at least 75% of the aggregate of: (1) the total number of meetings of the Board (held during the period for which he or she has been a director) and (2) the number of meetings held by all committees of the Board (during the periods that he or she served on such committees).
-Each member of our Board is invited and encouraged to attend each of our annual meetings of stockholders, and all members of our Board attended our annual meeting of stockholders in 2020.
+For the year ended December 31, 2021, all members of our Board attended at least 75% of the aggregate of: (1) the total number of meetings of the Board (held during the period for which he or she had been a director) and (2) the number of meetings held by all committees of the Board (during the periods that he or she served on such committees).
+Each member of our Board is invited and encouraged to attend each of our annual meetings of stockholders, and five directors attended our annual meeting of stockholders in 2021.